Multiplexing (Channel Sharing) in Computer Network

 - Frequency Division Multiplexing (FDM) –

-Frequency spectrum is divided among the logical channels and each user has exclusive access to his channel.
+The frequency spectrum is divided among the logical channels and each user has exclusive access to his channel.
 It sends signals in several distinct frequency ranges and carries multiple video channels on a single cable.
 Each signal is modulated onto a different carrier frequency and carrier frequencies are separated by guard bands.
-Bandwidth of the transmission medium exceeds required bandwidth of all the signals.
-Usually for frequency division multiplexing analog signaling is used in order to transmit the signals, i.e. more susceptible to noise.
+The bandwidth of the transmission medium exceeds the required bandwidth of all the signals.
+Usually, for frequency division multiplexing analog signaling is used in order to transmit the signals, i.e. more susceptible to noise.
 Assignment of non-overlapping frequency ranges to each user or signal on a medium.
 Thus, all signals are transmitted at the same time, each using different frequencies.

 A multiplexer accepts inputs and assigns frequencies to each device.
-The multiplexor is attached to the high speed communication line.
-A corresponding multiplexor or de-multiplexor is on the end of the high speed line and separates the multiplexed signals.
+The multiplexor is attached to the high-speed communication line.
+A corresponding multiplexor or de-multiplexor is on the end of the high-speed line and separates the multiplexed signals.
 The frequency spectrum is divided up among the logical channels where each user hangs onto a particular frequency.
-The radio spectrum are examples of the media and the mechanism for extracting information from the medium.
+The radio spectrum is an example of the media and the mechanism for extracting information from the medium.

 - Time Division Multiplexing (TDM) –

 Each user periodically gets the entire bandwidth for a small burst of time, i.e. entire channel is dedicated to one user but only for a short period of time.
-It is very extensively used in computer communication and tele-communication.
+It is very extensively used in computer communication and telecommunication.
 Sharing of the channel is accomplished by dividing available transmission time on a medium among users.
-It exclusively uses the Digital Signaling instead of dividing the cable into frequency bands.
+It exclusively uses Digital Signaling instead of dividing the cable into frequency bands.
 TDM splits cable usage into time slots.
-Data rate of transmission media exceeds dats rate of signals.
-Uses a frame and one slot for each slice of time and the time slots are transmitted whether source has data or not.
+The data rate of transmission media exceeds the data rate of signals.
+Uses a frame and one slot for each slice of time and the time slots are transmitted whether the source has data or not.